Skip to main content

 The Grid does not render automatically generated editors in filter row cells if you define DataColumnFilterRowCellTemplate.

-The example below defines a common template for all filter row cells except the Date column’s cell:
+The following code snippet defines a common template for all filter row cells except the Date column’s cell:

 Filter Row Template